mateothegreat/notion-sync/docs/readme.md

-# Notion Exporter
+# Notion Sync

-Notion Exporter is a tool for exporting Notion workspace content to JSON files.
+Notion Sync is a tool for importing and exporting content to and from Notion.

 ![](2025-07-01-11-59-05.png)